KxSystems/docs/docs/wp/multi-thread/index.md

 Executing in single-threaded mode, we find the total time is similar to the sum of the arguments, as we would expect.
 In the second case however, there is little to no improvement from using `peach`.
 This is because the fast and slow jobs alternate in the input list, which means all the slow tasks are assigned to a single thread.
 The main process must wait for the second thread to execute all four slow jobs even though the first thread is finished.
 The final case is a balanced distribution, with fast and slow jobs assigned evenly to each thread.
 Now we see a parallel speed-up factor of approximately 2 as expected.

 For `.Q.fc`, the situation is reversed.
-This function splits a vector argument evenly along its length and assigns one slice to each slave.
+This function splits a vector argument evenly along its length and assigns one slice to each secondary thread.
 Alternating values in the list will result in balanced threads but contiguous blocks of large or small values will not.

 ```q
 // Unbalanced – first 4 fast arguments sent to first thread